apache/camel/examples/camel-example-spring-dm/README.md

-# OSGi Example
+# Camel Spring-DM Example

 ### Introduction

-This example shows how use OSGi with Camel.
+This example shows how use Spring DM (OSGi) with Camel.
 It can be run using Maven.

 ### Build
 You will need to compile this example first: